andreaskth/securing-chrome-extensions/tracking-vuln/README.md

 ```
 This code makes an HTTP-request to the image URL and specifies that we do not want to include the "referer" header.
 Then it transforms the response so that we get a URL that we can use for source for our image.
 Lastly we add the egg to the page.

 However, this introduces a new problem.
 When sending our HTTP-request in this fashion we get a new header in the request: "origin".
-This header will similarly to the "referer" give away our visited website.
+This header will, similarly to the "referer", give away our visited website.
 To fix this we have to send our request through a proxy.
 We have provided a simple proxy server in the folder *proxy-server*, see the [section below](#proxyServer) for details.

 We create a variable for the proxyServer address at the top of the file `let proxyServer = "the_proxy_address"`, and update the code snippet above to:
 ```javascript